 Tin/Lead:

 Electro-tin plating is used for excellent solderability and corrosion resistance.
-This option is NOT RoHS compliant.
+This option is

 Zinc Plating